Prakhar27772008/Jiraiya-Webbrower/README.md

 # Jiraiya-Webbrower
 This is simple Brower for the beginner.
-Hope this project will help in your future project.\n dowload requirement:
+Hope this project will help in your future project.
+dowload requirement:
 Python
 Module requirement: